synergylabs/BuildingDepot/docs/docker-implementation.md

 ## How the pieces find each other

 Containers on the same compose network reach each other by service name.
-CS and DS connect to `mongo`, `redis`, `influxdb`, and `rabbitmq` by those names, which is exactly what the rendered settings contain. nginx forwards to `bd-central` and `bd-data` by name.
+CS and DS connect to `mongo`, `redis`, `influxdb`, and `rabbitmq` by those names, which is exactly what the rendered settings contain.
 The replica is reached at `bd-replica`.
+The host nginx, being outside the network, reaches CS and DS through their published loopback ports, not by service name.

 There is one registration detail that lives in the database rather than in config.
 BD keeps a registry of data services in Mongo, and CS looks a data service up there to find the host it should call for certain operations.
 The bootstrap step writes a row named `ds1` with its host set to `bd-replica`, so that CS's lookups resolve to the replica container.
 That row is easy to miss and the system does not work without it, which is why bootstrap creates it for you.